bcgov/fbp-go/README.md

 ### v1.0.7 (future)
 BUI no longer changing when fuel type changes.
 PDF slider no longer showing for M1/M2.
 2 decimal places for fuel consumption.

-- [ ] Re-factor - removing "basic" screen code from app (just commented out for now, in case we want to bring it back in).
+- [x] Re-factor - removing "basic" screen code from app (just commented out for now, in case we want to bring it back in).
 - [ ] FBP: Switch grass fuel load to slider?
 Or fix input (can't dismiss keyboard in iOS).
 - [ ] FBP: Consider input option without sliders.
 - [x] FBP: FFMC lower limit kept at 80 (values lower than 80 not deemed relevant).
 - [ ] FBP: Incorporate card sort feedback.
-- [ ] FBP: Hide CFB and CFL when using grass fuel type.
+- [x] FBP: Hide CFB and CFC when using grass fuel type.
 - [ ] Tech: Automated build (apk + appbundle) in github workflow.
 - [ ] Web: About isn't working on the web version.
 - [x] FBP: The percent dead fir slider showing in M1/2, it should only be showing in M3/4.